rah/security-analytics/Readme.md

 Various scripts and bit of analysis of information available in public sources.

-Goal: Create some useful utilities to analys common data sources
+Goal: Create some useful utilities to analyse common data sources

 Sources: